Chart Color Schemes

 Riverhills is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Riverhills' dwelling structure, as per the latest Census, comprised 87.1% houses and 12.9% other dwellings.
-In comparison, Brisbane metro had 91.4% houses and 8.6% other dwellings.
-Home ownership in Riverhills was at 25.2%, with mortgaged dwellings at 49.4% and rented ones at 25.4%.
-The median monthly mortgage repayment in the area was $1,820, lower than Brisbane metro's $2,000 but close to the national average of $1,863.
-Median weekly rent in Riverhills was $410, higher than Brisbane metro's $450 and above the national figure of $375.
+Riverhills' dwellings, according to the latest Census, consisted of 87.1% houses and 12.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares with Brisbane metro's 91.4% houses and 8.6% other dwellings.
+Home ownership in Riverhills stood at 25.2%, with mortgaged dwellings at 49.4% and rented ones at 25.4%.
+The median monthly mortgage repayment was $1,820, below Brisbane metro's average of $2,000.
+Median weekly rent in Riverhills was $410, compared to Brisbane metro's $450.
+Nationally, Riverhills' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing